wangkj/Resume-Generator-zh_CN/dev/README.md

   3.5) Edit js/tests.js to change the content of the resume.

 4) If you think your theme is pretty good, email it to me at mitch@mitchs.co and I'll put it on ineedaresu.me if I like it!

+.

+###If I like your theme and put it up on ineedaresu.me, I'll be sure to credit you!